mattrips/scratchPad/Protocol Conformance.md

   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.

-&#9724; accessible member
-: Given a type in a scope, a member of the type is accessible if, per the rules of access control, the member is visible in the scope.

-&#9724; protocol requirement
-: Given a protocol, a ***protocol requirement*** is a statement in the declaration of a protocol that describes a member that a type must have as a condition of being able to be declared to conform to the protocol.

   * This is my laration of a protocol that describes a member that a type must have as a condition of being able to be declared to conform to the protocol.